mastrandrea/translator_interface/README.md

 ## Status

-Base example working.
+Main functionalities and base examples are implemented.
 Implementation of full fledge tests is in progress.

 ## Base format